Mersive-Technologies/rusbplay/readme.md

 ```

 So we have two endpoints:
-1. a mic
+1 - a mic
-2. a speaker
+4 - speaker

+And the speaker is on interface #2